AlexanderWillner/MailboxCleanup/README.md

-# Download and Remove Attachments from E-Mails
+# Remove Attachments from E-Mails

-This module can be used to download and to strip / detach / remove attachments from e-mails on IMAP servers.
+This module can be used to strip / detach / remove attachments from e-mails on IMAP servers.
+This includes downloading attachments, removing them on the server and uploading stripped from from local archives.

 ![GitHub CodeQL](https://github.com/AlexanderWillner/MailboxCleanup/workflows/CodeQL/badge.svg)
 [![GitHub Build](https://github.com/AlexanderWillner/MailboxCleanup/workflows/Build-Test/badge.svg)](https://github.com/AlexanderWillner/MailboxCleanup/actions?query=workflow%3ABuild-Test)